Put together detailed, info-rich bids in minutes with CompanyCam.

 We all love a good show-and-tell.
 But when there’s more tell than show, it can start to feel a little salesy.
 Luckily, CoCam has your visuals covered with these three features:

 Labels are a powerful way to sort your CompanyCam projects to find specific information or show project status.
-We suggest creating labels for products and materials used, brands, and colors you use most often.
+We suggest creating labels for the stages of your project so that you can let your teammates know where you're at and when it's time for them to step in to get to work.

 Swatches are great, but showing your lead what products look like in the real world will go a long way.
-Plus, the time you spend cataloging projects with labels will also help with another feature—showcases!
+Plus, the time you spend cataloging photos with tags, the bigger head start you’ll have when creating showcases!

 Because you already made great use of your labels, people visiting your website will be able to search your projects by location, products used, and more.
 And because you’re documenting your work throughout, potential customers will get a feel for what it’s like to work with you.